The power of AI during times of airline disruption

 Through the power of simulation software, it’s possible test a real-world phenomenon and play this out over a given period to determine ultimate outcomes.

-This software has been designed to interpret the outcome of repeated interactions, recognizing that small events within complex systems can lead to large consequences.
+This software has been designed to interpret the outcome of repeated interactions, recognising that small events within complex systems can lead to large consequences.

 For example, just a few key employees going on strike could result in multiple aircraft being grounded.
 This means a complex system is inherently difficult to understand just from knowledge of its starting state, which is why simulation is typically the best way to predict unforeseen circumstances.